Auto enrolment pensions: the basics

 However, if contribution levels fall below the minimum contributions for an automatic enrolment scheme, you and/or your employer may need to start or increase contributions.

-What is a qualifying workplace pension scheme?
+What is a qualifying workplace pension scheme for auto-enrolment?

 Your employer’s pension scheme must meet some minimum criteria before an employer can automatically enrol workers.